PackeTsar/meraki-cli/README.md

 If you find yourself regularly entering the same arguments into the Meraki-CLI tool like your API key, debug level, logfile, etc, it might make sense to save those settings to a static config file in a permanent location.

-The Meraki-CLI tool supports the use of a config file to provide any of the its required arguments.
+The Meraki-CLI tool supports the use of a config file to provide any of its arguments.
 The config file should contain proper JSON syntax and should be a simple JS object (Python dictionary) in format.
 An example is shown below.
 If you want to use the arguments of a currently working command, set a maximum debug level of `-ddd` and copy/paste the JSON output under the "Argument Settings" log statement.

 The config file can be obtained by the program by either explicitly defining its location using the `-c` option like `-c ~/meraki.conf`, or by placing the file in a location searched by Meraki-CLI upon program start.
 The search locations are provided below and are sorted by common OS usage.